 Custom webhook integrations

-How to create a custom integration endpoint
+How to create a custom webhook integration in Cortex

 1. In Cortex, navigate to Settings > Custom integrations.